9brada6/tabs-with-posts/development.md

 - Make icons work inline(add before tabs, only one time, but we will do this later).
 - In tests, add coverage for each method.
-- Change SVG_Manager to Icon_Factory?
+- Changing an icon setting do not work.

 #### General Settings